Extruded Plastics banner

 Process Details

-a. by passing the raw material through the heating zones
+a.
+Heating the raw material as it passes through various heating zones.

-b. by the friction and pressure that the raw material encounters
+b.
+The friction and pressure the raw material experiences also contribute to its melting.

-7. After the extruded plastic is cooled it can be cut and prepared for shipment or sent on for additional processing like: painting, labeling, anti-static treatment or other surface treatment.
+7. Once the plastic has been cooled, it can be cut and either packaged for shipping or further processed.
+Additional enhancements may include painting, labeling, anti-static applications, or other surface treatments.

 Design